MetaRPC/PyMT5/docs/MT5Account/Account_Information/account_summary.md

 * Wrapper uses `execute_with_reconnect(...)` to retry on transient gRPC errors.
 * Consider a short per‑call timeout (3–5s) and retry if the terminal is syncing symbols.

+### «Notes & Tips»: (Доделать)

+See also: AccountInfoDouble, AccountInfoInteger, AccountInfoString, PositionsTotal, OpenedOrders.

 ## Usage Examples

 ### 1) Per‑call deadline